alby13/tanuki-browser/README.md

 Your feedback is appreciated!

+## 💰 Credits
+The Tanuki Team:
+Created by alby13
+Co-Creator: Olivejima

 ## 📄 License

 Tanuki Text Web Browser is closed-source software.
 All rights are reserved by the Tanuki Team, except where noted below for third-party libraries.